SystemsApproach/tcpcc/tcp_ip.rst

    Congestion at a bottleneck router.

-Note that avoiding congestion is a different problem than routing.
+Note that avoiding congestion is generally not a problem that can be fully addressed by routing.
-While it is true that a congested link could be assigned a large edge weight by the routing protocol, and, as a consequence, routers would route around it, “routing around” a congested link does not generally solve the congestion problem.
+While it is true that a congested link could be assigned a large "cost" by a routing protocol, in an effort to make traffic avoid that link, this can't solve the overall problem of too much traffic being offered to a bottleneck link.
 To see this, we need look no further than the simple network depicted in :numref:`Figure %s
 <fig-congestion>`, where all traffic has to flow through the same
 router to reach the destination.
-Although this is an extreme example, it is common to have a certain router that it is not possible to route around.
-This router can become congested, and there is nothing the routing mechanism can do about it.
-This congested router is said to be the *bottleneck* router.
+Although this is an extreme example, it is common to have at least one link that it is not possible to route around.
+This link, and the router that feeds packets into it, can become congested, and there is nothing the routing mechanism can do about it.
+This congested router is said to be the *bottleneck* router, and it feeds the bottleneck link.

 Flows and Soft State
 ~~~~~~~~~~~~~~~~~~~~

 Because the Internet assumes a connectionless model, any
 connection-oriented service is implemented by an end-to-end transport
-protocol running on the end hosts.
+protocol running on the end hosts (such as TCP).
 There is no connection setup phase
-implemented within the network (corresponding, for example, to
+implemented within the network (in contrast to some other packet
-establishing a virtual circuit), and as a consequence, there is no
+networks that use virtual circuits), and as a consequence, there is no
 mechanism for individual routers to pre-allocate buffer space or link
 bandwidth to active connections.

 The lack of an explicit connection setup phase does not imply that
 routers must be completely unaware of end-to-end connections.
 IP
-packets are switched independently, but it is usually the case that a
+packets are switched independently, but it is often the case that a
+given pair hosts exchange many packets consecutively, e.g. as a large
+video file is downloaded by a client from a server.
+Furthermore, a given
-stream of packets between a given pair of hosts flows through a
+stream of packets between a pair of hosts often flows through a
-particular set of routers.
+consistent set of routers.
 This idea of a *flow*—a sequence of packets
 sent between a source/destination pair and following the same route
 through the network—is an important abstraction that we will use in
 later chapters.